Joseph-Worthington/Pok-monSearchApp/README.md

 1. **Search for a Pokemon**: Enter the name or ID of the Pokemon in the search bar.
 2. **View Results**: Press the search button to display the information about the Pokemon.

-YOu can try it here https://joseph-worthington.github.io/PokemonSearchApp/
+You can try it here https://joseph-worthington.github.io/PokemonSearchApp/

 ## Installation